Adjunctive GNX Treatment Compared With Placebo in Children and Adults With TSC-related Epilepsy

 - generalized motor seizures including tonic-clonic, bilateral tonic, bilateral clonic, or atonic/drop seizures.
 Seizures that do not count towards the primary endpoint include:

-- Focal and generalized nonmotor seizures (eg, absence or focal nonmotor seizures with or without impairment of awareness)
+- Focal or generalized nonmotor seizures (eg, absence seizures or focal nonmotor seizures with or without impairment of awareness)

 - Infantile or epileptic spasms